macmade/ULog/README.md

 1 - About
 ---------

-ULog is a unified cross-platform logging framework for C, C++, Objective-C, Swift and ASL.
+ULog is a unified cross-platform logging framework for C, C++, Objective-C, Swift, C# and ASL.

 <a name="1-1"></a>
 ### 1.1 - Motivation